Thiruvananthapuram: Cuisine

-Street food in Trivandrum includes items such as kappa (tapioca) with fish curry, parippu vada, banana chips, and unniyappam.
-Small eateries and roadside vendors are widespread throughout the city.The general cuisine of the people is Keralite cuisine, which is generally characterised by an abundance of coconut and spices.
+Street food in Thiruvananthapuram includes items such as kappa (tapioca) with fish curry, parippu vada, banana chips, and unniyappam.
+Small eateries and roadside vendors are widespread throughout the city.
+The general cuisine of the people is Keralite cuisine, which is generally characterised by an abundance of coconut and spices.
 Other South Indian cuisines, as well as Chinese and North Indian cuisines, are popular.
 Thiruvananthapuram has many restaurants offering Arabic, Italian, Thai and Mexican cuisines.

 Health care

 Thiruvananthapuram, the capital city of Kerala, has a robust healthcare system, with both government and private medical institutions offering comprehensive services.
-The Government Medical College, one of the oldest medical colleges in India, is a prominent center for medical education and healthcare.
+The Government Medical College, one of the oldest medical colleges in India, is a prominent centre for medical education and healthcare.
 The Sree Chitra Tirunal Institute for Medical Sciences and Technology (SCTIMST) is a well-known institution specializing in cardiology, neurology, and biomedical research.
-Other significant medical institutions include Rajiv Gandhi Centre for Biotechnology (RGCB), which focuses on advanced biotechnological research, and Kerala Institute of Medical Sciences (KIMS), known for its multi-specialty services.
-Private hospitals like NIMS Hospital, Aster capital, and Lord's Hospital provide advanced care across various specialties, including cardiology, oncology, and orthopedics.
-Additionally, Ayurvedic treatment centers are prevalent in the city, offering traditional healing methods.
-The city also provides palliative care services, with initiatives like the Arike Home Daycare Program, which supports patients in need of end-of-life. care at home.
+Other significant medical institutions include Rajiv Gandhi Centre for Biotechnology (RGCB), which focuses on advanced biotechnological research, and the Kerala Institute of Medical Sciences (KIMS), known for its multi-speciality services.
+Private hospitals like NIMS Hospital, Aster capital, and Lord's Hospital provide advanced care across various specialities, including cardiology, oncology, and orthopaedics.
+Additionally, Ayurvedic treatment centres are prevalent in the city, offering traditional healing methods.
+The city also provides palliative care services, with initiatives like the Arike Home Daycare Programme, which supports patients in need of end-of-life. care at home.